Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable

-\myparagraph{Organisation of the paper} In Section~\ref{sec:prelim} we introduce the needed notions.
-Then in Section~\ref{sec:detvass} we present results concerning deterministic VASSes.
-First we show Theorem~\ref{thm:ackermann-hardness}.
-Next, we prove that the inclusion problem of a VASS language in a language of a deterministic VASS, a $k$-deterministic VASS or a VASS with holes (to be defined) is in \ackermann.
-This is achieved by a reduction to the VASS reachability problem.
-In Section~\ref{sec:uvass} we define adding a regular lookahead to VASSes.
-Then we show that with a carefully chosen lookahead we can reduce the inclusion problem of a VASS language in an unambiguous VASS language into the inclusion problem of a VASS language in language of deterministic VASS with holes.
-This latter one is in \ackermann due to Section~\ref{sec:detvass} so the former one is also in \ackermann.
-In Section~\ref{sec:bavass} we present the proof of Theorem~\ref{thm:k-ambiguous} which is our most technically involved contribution.
-We also use the idea of a regular lookahead and the result proved in Section~\ref{sec:detvass} about $k$-deterministic VASSes.
+\myparagraph{Organisation of the paper} In Section~\ref{sec:prelim} we introduce the necessary notions.
+Then in Section~\ref{sec:detvass} we present results concerning deterministic VASS.
+First, we show Theorem~\ref{thm:ackermann-hardness}.
+Next, we prove that the inclusion problem of a VASS language in a language of a deterministic VASS, a \kcdeterministic\ VASS or a VASS with holes (to be defined) is in \ackermann.
+This is achieved by reducing to the VASS reachability problem.
+In Section~\ref{sec:uvass} we define adding a regular lookahead to VASS.
+Then we show that with a carefully chosen lookahead we can reduce the inclusion problem of a VASS language in an unambiguous VASS language into the inclusion problem of a VASS language in the language of deterministic VASS with holes.
+The latter is in \ackermann due to Section~\ref{sec:detvass} so the former is also in \ackermann.
+In Section~\ref{sec:bavass} we present the proof of Theorem~\ref{thm:complement-bavass} which is our most technically involved contribution.
+We also use the idea of a regular lookahead and the result proved in Section~\ref{sec:detvass} about \kcdeterministic\ VASS.
 Finally in Section~\ref{sec:future} we discuss the implications of our results and sketch possible future research directions.